Wilde Mandle Tanze

 In 1608/1609 the Protestant Union and the Catholic League formed.
 The Thirty Years' War (1618–1648), one of the most destructive conflicts in European history, played out primarily in German lands, but involved most of the countries of Europe and was to some extent a religious conflict, involving both the Protestants and Catholics.

-To Conclude - 1648 The Dance as Symbol of life versus the Plague.
+1648 The Dance as Symbol of Life versus the Plague.

 In an area that largely remained catholic after years of conflict followed by terrible plague, the dance then became a symbol of an enduring past and of local identity in times of great change and upheaval.